ashish-yadav11/dsblocks/README.md

 # dsblocks

-Modular status monitor for dwm written in C.
+Modular status monitor for dwm written in C with support for clickability, cursor hinting for clickable modules and color.

 # Usage